leslie-alldridge/tech-voting-v2/README.md

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.

+- media queries so search doesn't wrap when screen is made smaller
+- home link visible in nav for end users
 - enhanced styling

 ### Done